-Unsurprisingly, the last year or so has led to a massive increase in online gaming – a study by ofcom has shown that 62% of adults played online games during the pandemic.
+Unsurprisingly, the last few years have led to a massive increase in online gaming – a study by ofcom has shown that 62% of adults played online games during the pandemic.

 Something I didn’t realise was how it could actually be a sociable thing – many younger people are choosing to play multi-player games with their friends, and using other social media platforms to discuss different games and different strategies.

 I have previously made the mistake of thinking you need a console, or thinking that you need to be a really ‘serious’ gaming type (whatever that is!), but there are lots of online platforms and sites that allow you to access a whole host of games, from all different genres.

 The best thing about some of these sites is that they’re free.
 So you can get involved without having to spend loads of money on games that you’re not sure you’ll like.

 Plays.org has an amazing selection of free games, and allows you to set up a ‘my faves’ tab or choose ‘random play’ that is great if you’re feeling indecisive!
 My younger son has been playing on the virtual xylophone one, and the older one has found some maths ones he likes.
 I, meanwhile have been back in the nostalgic days of my teenage years playing arcade pinball!